" You have to learn the rules of the game And then you have to play better than anyone else. " - Albert Einstein

 7. Participants wishing to withdraw during the event must first report to the nearest checkpoint.
 Remaining team members cannot continue until the withdrawal of the team member has been reported.

 8. In order to withdraw, the participant must complete a retirement certificate at one of the checkpoints.
 A team with less than four members cannot continue without a copy of the retirement certificate.
-This must be presented at each remaining checkpoints.
+This must be presented at each of the remaining checkpoints.

 10. Teams that fail to depart a checkpoint by the nominated closing time will be withdrawn from the event and will be advised not to proceed.
 Teams that disregard this advice proceed at their own risk.
 The closing times are calculated on the basis that there would be insufficient time remaining to complete the event in the specified 48 hours.